trubrics/trubrics-sdk/docs/mlflow.md

-Trubrics has an official plugin with Mlflow's [`mlflow.evaluate()`](https://www.mlflow.org/docs/latest/python_api/mlflow.html#mlflow.evaluate) API.
-This allows users to validate models within an Mlflow run, saving all validation results.
-This plugin expands on the existing validation functionality within Mlflow's API:
+Trubrics has an official plugin with MLflow's [`mlflow.evaluate()`](https://www.mlflow.org/docs/latest/python_api/mlflow.html#mlflow.evaluate) API.
+This allows users to validate models within an MLflow run, saving all validation results.
+This plugin expands on the existing validation functionality within MLflow's API:

 - all model validation results can be viewed in a .json file, for diagnosis of why a run could have failed
 - a large number of [out-of-the-box](./validations.md) validations